-The Nadgee Wilderness Walk ia an eye-boggler of a coastal hike that spans two states.
+The Nadgee Wilderness Walk ia an eye-boggler of a coastal hike that spans two states and 55km.
 The Nadgee Nature Reserve runs through the only remaining coastal wilderness in NSW before it crosses into a tucked-away corner of coastal Victoria.

 - Epic coastal views